A Photographic Tour of a Month in Thailand

-From the Bangkok skyline to the coves of the Similan Islands and the mountains in between, Thailand captivated me for the month+ I spent there.
+From the Bangkok skyline to the coves of the Similan Islands and the mountains in between, Thailand captivated me for the month+ I spent there in 2009.

 Stable - A Tsunami memorial in Ko Lak, Thailand